 2018 Diono Rainier Review

-Around nine years ago, a folding carseat with steel metal structure hit the market and made quite an impact on the way children started riding in cars.
+Around thirteen years ago, a folding carseat with steel metal structure hit the market and made quite an impact on the way children started riding in cars.
 The Radian was a tall, skinny seat with a low profile that made it ideal for narrow seating positions and tight 3-across scenarios.
 Then in 2009, a headrest was added for more side impact protection.
 A branding change in 2011 allowed Diono to update the Radian line to include belt guides so the carseats could further their usefulness as belt-positioning booster seats.
 In 2014, Diono introduced the Rainier, Pacifica, and Olympia line of carseats.
 In Summer 2018, Diono discontinued the Olympia and Pacifica models and freshened the Rainier.
 The new Rainier 2 AX and 2 AXT replace the Pacifica and Rainier lines.
 This review will cover the Rainier model made prior to the 2 AX changes that were introduced in September 2018.

 |Rear-Facing Weight Limits||Forward-Facing Weight Limits||Booster Weight Limits||Features|